inkycode/nexus/README.md

 # Nexus
-A tiny service container library for Java
+A tiny service container library for Java.

 ## Build
 ```